Should I get an Accountant to do my taxes?

 If you have a simple straightforward self-employed business, are really meticulous about maintaining your records (invoices you raise and bills you pay) and can manage the HMRC deadlines yourself, then it’s probably safe to DIY.

-In this instance, you could complete your own self assessment tax return by very simply adding up all your self-employed income and then all your self-employed expenses and filling in those two boxes on the self-employment pages of your self-employment tax return and hitting submit.
+You could complete your own self assessment tax return by very simply adding up all your self-employed income and then all your self-employed expenses and filling in those two boxes on the self-employment pages of your self-employment tax return and hitting submit.
 Boom!
 Job done.

-When should you use an accountant?
+When should you use an Accountant for taxes and bookkeeping?

 Once your bookkeeping and accounting needs go beyond this very simple set-up, then it is almost certainly less stressful and more cost-effective to call in the professionals.